bogie-clj/bogie-clj.github.io/_includes/legal/code-of-conduct.md

 ## Code of conduct

-This Code of Conduct applies to all of us: Passbolt staff, contributors, maintainers and participants in any campaigns, projects, and communities under the Passbolt name.
+This Code of Conduct applies to all of us: Molecule contributors, maintainers and participants in any campaigns, projects, and communities under the Molecule name.

 We expect this Code of Conduct to be followed in any ticketing system, social network, forum, mailing list, IRC channel, wiki, web site, private correspondence, online and offline event or meeting.